Iwate-Ichinohe Tunnel: Geography and geology

 Faults cross the path of the tunnel.

 Engineering

 The tunnel is a single bore twin track design.
-A horseshoe shape, the cross-sectional dimensions are: 9.8 (width) x 7.7 m (height) (an excavated area of approximately 70 to 85 m²).
+A horseshoe shape, the cross-sectional dimensions are: 9.8 (width) x 7.7 m (height) (an excavated area of approximately 70 to 85 m^{2}).
 It rises at a gradient of 0.5% from the Tokyo portal for approximately 22 km, then drops at a gradient of 1% down to the Aomori portal.
 The New Austrian Tunnelling method (NATM) was adopted to cope with the geology.
 NATM techniques deployed included rock bolts, shotcrete and steel supports.
 Excavation methods were dependent on the geology, drill and blast or mechanical excavation and full face or bench cut methods were used.
 To speed up and reduce the costs of construction the tunnel was divided into seven sections, with intermediate access ramps or inclined shafts.